 The Zodiac Killer had already responded to prompts by Vallejo Police Chief Jack Stiltz to send more details to prove the letter writer and killer were one and the same.
 The more the Zodiac Killer wrote, not only lessened his time for killing, but may have provided additional clues to detectives regarding his identity.
 This tactic was likely adopted by Professor D.C.B.
 Marsh in the October 22nd 1969 San Francisco Examiner newspaper article by Will Stevens, which laid down a challenge to the Zodiac Killer to reveal his name.
 The newspaper stated "Dr Marsh told the Examiner today: "The killer wouldn't dare, as he claimed in letters to the newspapers, to reveal his name in the cipher to established cryptogram experts.
 He knows, to quote Edgar Allen Poe, that any cipher created by man can be solved by man.
 Zodiac has not told the truth in his cipher messages to the Examiner, the Chronicle and the Vallejo Times-Herald.
 Zodiac has not done this, because to tell the complete truth in relation to his name -in cipher code - would lead to his capture.
-I invite Zodiac to send The American Cryptogram Association a cipher code - however complicated - which will truly and honestly include his name."
+I invite Zodiac to send The American Cryptogram Association a cipher code - however complicated - which will truly and honestly include his name".

+'Nobody', a contributor to this site, considered the idea that the Zodiac Killer may have used a foreign language in the cipher, or possibly a rotating key that switches at certain intervals.
+By employing such a technique, the Zodiac Killer could make the cipher virtually "crackproof".
 The article in the October 22nd 1969 San Francisco Examiner may have been specifically designed to lead the Zodiac Killer down a particular path, making his next cipher easier to crack.
 Dropping innocuous sections of text into an article such as "to quote Edgar Allen Poe, that any cipher created by man can be solved by man", can be specifically designed to guide the Bay Area murderer into using one of Edgar Allan Poe's cipher techniques or a model suggested by him.
 We know the Zodiac Killer was an avid reader of the newspapers and may have took this bait of using a publication by Edgar Allan Poe, thinking he was getting one over on Dr Marsh and the police.
 The hope from the standpoint of law enforcement, was that the Zodiac Killer would bite the hook and get reeled in.

-The Zodiac Killer, however, would hold back his '13 Symbol' cipher for approximately six months.
+The Zodiac Killer, however, would hold back his 13 Symbol cipher for approximately six months.
 Zodiac researcher Michael Cole stated "Clearly, the Zodiac did not send the cryptogram to Marsh, as had been requested (this non-public way of satisfying the challenge was apparently unacceptable to the attention-craving serial killer).
 Neither did he respond in a time frame that most would have expected.
 But these details matter little.
 In fact, the timing itself provides yet another reason to conclude that what we have here is a specific instance of cause and effect.
 As mentioned, this article was published in the Examiner on October 22, 1969.
-Six months to the day later, April 22, 1970, the people of the San Francisco Bay Area were reading about the My Name Is cipher in the Chronicle."
+Six months to the day later, April 22, 1970, the people of the San Francisco Bay Area were reading about the My Name Is cipher in the Chronicle".

 "Were two individuals, totally unpractised in cryptography, desirous of holding by letter a correspondence which should be unintelligible to all but themselves, it is most probable that they would at once think of a peculiar alphabet, to which each should have a key.
 At first it would, perhaps, be arranged that a should stand for z, b for y, c for x, d for w, &c. &c.; that is to say, the order of the letters would be reversed.
 Upon second thoughts, this arrangement appearing too obvious, a more complex mode would be adopted.
 The first thirteen letters might be written beneath the last thirteen, thus: